TonicAI/tonic_validate/README.md

 * What metrics were used for a run
 * Number of questions in a run
+* Time taken for a run to be evaluated
 * Number of questions in a benchmark
+* SDK Version being used

 We do **NOT** track things such as the contents of the questions / answers, your scores, or any other sensitive information.
 For detecting CI/CD, we only check for common environment variables in different CI/CD environments.
 We do not log the values of these environment variables.